Karthikappally

-Karthikappally is a village in Alappuzha district in the Indian state of Kerala.Haripad is the headquarter of Karthikappally Taluk.
-Taluk office is located at revenue tower Haripad.
+Karthikappally is a village in Alappuzha district in the Indian state of Kerala.
+Haripad is the headquarter of Karthikappally Taluk.
+The taluk office is located in the revenue tower Haripad.

 History

 Karthikappally was once a Buddhist center.
-Since in the year 904-933 the Great ruler of Travancore, King Marthanda Varma, added Karthikappally to Travancore.
-In 1742 and 1753 the nearby places namely, Kayamkulam and Ambalapuzha was added to the Karthikappally Natturajyam, making it a prominent region since then.
+Between the years 904-933 King Marthanda Varma of Travancore added Karthikappally to Travancore.
+In 1742 and 1753 nearby places, namely Kayamkulam and Ambalapuzha, were added to the Karthikappally Natturajyam, making it a prominent region since then.
 The area between the now existing Purakkad and Kayamkulam was the once Karthikappally.

-What made Karthikappally the most unusual and important was the proximity of an inland waterway or a Thodu which enabled free flow of traffic and evolved Karthikappally into a Trading center.
-The market was huge and crowded, still remains of the old market stays.
+What made Karthikappally important was the proximity of an inland waterway or a Thodu which enabled free flow of traffic and allowed Karthikappally to become a trading center.
+The market was huge and crowded, remains of the old market exist to this day.

-Many years after its glorious past, the Karthikappally Panchayat was formed.
+The Karthikappally Panchayat was formed later.
 Shri.
 K Damodaran was its first man in place.
 In 1912, the Govt.
 School in Mahadevikadu was constructed followed by The Govt.
 L P School in memory of Divan Krishnan Nair.
-Many great Leaders had their footprints on the sands of time of Karthikappally.

-This included the only Minister from Karthikappally and MLA Shri.
-A Achutan, Achutan Vakeel, A V Anandarajan, Kanikara Madhava Kurup, Krishnankutty Sir, Putathu Narayan were all the lost heroes who fought for the freedom of the country.
+Notable people from Karthikappally include the only minister from Karthikappally and MLA Shri.
+A Achutan, Achutan Vakeel, A V Anandarajan, Kanikara Madhava Kurup, Krishnankutty Sir, Putathu Narayan -- all fought for the freedom of the country.

-Many Iconic landmarks were constructed in Karthikappally, which stands as testimonials to the great heritage of this place.
-Pithampil sree dharma sastha Temple, Pithampil Kottaram, The St. Thomas Orthodox Cathedral or the Kottakakatthu Suriyani Palli, Mar Thoma Church, St Mary's Catholic Church, Karumbali Koikkal Kottaram, Karthikappally Kottaram, Valiyakulangara Devi Temple, Kottaram Mudiyil Shri KrishnaSwami Kshetram, VathaloorKolical Kshetram, The Haripad Sree Subrahmanya Swamy Temple or Kshetram and the centuries-old mosques in Karthikappally are also famous.
-The Ananthapuram Kottaram is also famous in many ways adding to the proud history of this place. the world-famous Mannarasala Temple also yet another mark of history.